Motion-Guided Latent Diffusion for Temporally Consistent Real-world Video Super-resolution: Experiments

 \textbf{Training and Testing Datasets.} As in previous works \cite{wang2019edvr,chan2022investigating, xie2023mitigating}, we merge the training set and validation set of REDS \cite{nah2019ntire} in training and leave 4 sequences for testing (REDS4).
 We follow the degradation pipeline of RealBasicVSR \cite{chan2022investigating} to synthesize the training sequence pairs, which involves blur, noise, downsampling and compression degradations.
 We evaluate our method on both synthetic and real-world datasets.
 To synthesize LR-HR testing sequence pairs, we apply the RealBasicVSR degradation pipeline on several widely used VSR datasets, including REDS4 \cite{nah2019ntire}, UDM10 \cite{yi2019progressive} and SPMCS \cite{tao2017detail}.
 REDS4 contains 4 video sequences, each having 100 frames.
 UDM10 consists of 10 sequences, each having 32 frames.
 SPMCS has 30 sequences, each having 31 frames.
 For real-world dataset, we adopt VideoLQ \cite{chan2022investigating} for testing, which contains 50 real-world sequences with complex degradations.

 \textbf{Evaluation Metrics.} On synthetic datasets, we could adopt full-reference metrics to evaluate different real-world VSR methods.
 The perceptual quality metrics LPIPS \cite{zhang2018unreasonable} and DISTS \cite{ding2020image} are selected.
 Fidelity-oriented metrics PSNR and SSIM are also calculated for reference.
+Apart from image-based metrics, the video quality assessment metric VMAF \cite{li2018vmaf} is also employed.

 On real-world datasets, as ground truths are not available, we compute the no-reference image quality metrics NIQE \cite{mittal2012making} and BRISQUE \cite{mittal2012no} for evaluation.
-In addition, we also include a deep learning based metric MUSIQ \cite{ke2021musiq}.
-Note that previous methods \cite{chan2022investigating, xie2023mitigating} only compute the no-reference metrics on three selected frames on each sequence, while we perform evaluation on all frames in this work.
+In addition, we also include a deep learning based image-based metric MUSIQ \cite{ke2021musiq} and a state-of-the-art video quality assessment metric DOVER \cite{wu2023exploring}.